doctrine/DoctrineMongoDBBundle/docs/encryption.rst

   specified collection, the client downloads the server-side remote schema for the collection and uses it instead.

-For more details, see the official MongoDB documentation: `Encrypted Fields and Enabled Queries <https://www.mongodb.com/docs/manual/core/queryable-encryption/fundamentals/encrypt-and-query/>`_.
+For more details, see the official MongoDB documentation:
+`Encrypted Fields and Enabled Queries <https://www.mongodb.com/docs/manual/core/queryable-encryption/fundamentals/encrypt-and-query/>`_.

+Note that there is no ``fields`` key in the configuration of each collection for the bundle configuration.
+Instead, you directly specify the list of encrypted fields as an array under the collection namespace.

 .. tabs::